 Caring for cow udders may seem simple, but from diseases and infection to injury, there are multiple things that can go wrong with them.
 If you want to keep your cow milking at her best, it is important to take proper precautions to protect her udders.

-Here are a few ways to keep your cow healthy, happy and turning out great milk.
+With that in mind, here are a few ways to keep your cow healthy, happy and turning out great milk.

 Before you begin milking your cow, it is important to clean her udders.
 The easiest way is to simply use running water, but you can also use iodine or another disinfectant.
 Once they are clean, dry the teats with a paper towel rather than a regular towel, as re-using towels can spread contamination.

 If you are hand milking, make sure to wash and disinfect your hands before you begin.
 If you're using a milking machine instead, dip each teat in disinfectant and dry them completely before you attach the machine.
-Disinfect them again again when it is removed.
+Disinfect them again when it is removed.

-Preventing and caring for injuries.
+Preventing and Caring for Injuries

 A cow's udders are large and awkward, and it is easy for them to get injured.
 Sometimes cows injure them on milking machines, or even by bruising or scraping them with their own feet.
 You can minimize this risk by keeping your cow's hooves and dewclaws trimmed, and bedding plentiful and clean.
 Sand, shavings, or even dried manure can make good bedding.